 Am I Protected by Arizona’s Anti-Deficiency Law After Foreclosure?
 When most families purchase a home, they don’t envision ending up facing a foreclosure sale, but in states like Arizona where the housing market has been particularly hard hit, foreclosure is an all too common event.
 In cases where a home has plummeted in value, borrowers […]

 Last updated April 13, 2017.
 A common misconception among consumers is that after foreclosure they will not owe their mortgage lender.
 Many homeowners who go through foreclosure are surprised to learn that they still owe money on their house, even though they no longer own it!
 Most mortgage lenders require borrowers to personally guarantee the […]

 Last updated Sept.
 21, 2017.
 OK, here’s the deal with bankruptcy and foreclosure.
 Despite what you may have heard, filing for bankruptcy does not necessarily permanently stop a lender from foreclosing on your home.
 Filing for bankruptcy will always temporarily stop the bank foreclosing on your home.
-This is true regardless of which chapter you file under.
-In some cases, […]
+This is true regardless of which chapter you […]